pilotnexus/pilotdocs/docs/getting-started/install-pilot-config.md

  Create a user on amescon.com
   You will need username and password for the pilot-config tool.
 Check your email to verify your email address.

-1. Run:
+1. Install Pip3
+  `sudo apt-get install -y python3-pip`
+2. Install Pilot-Config:
   `sudo -H pip3 install pilot-config`

-2. Run:
+3. Run:
-  `sudo pilot`
+  `sudo pilot setup`

-3. If you are running the tool for the first time, drivers are installed and a reboot is required.
+4. If you are running the tool for the first time, drivers are installed and a reboot is required.

-4. After reboot, re-run sudo pilot
+5. After reboot, re-run sudo pilot
   Log in with your user credentials.
   Inserted boards should be automatically detected and you can build and install the firmware for it.